AP sources: US to de-fund UN agency for Palestinian refugees

 WASHINGTON (AP) — The Trump administration is preparing to cut nearly $300 million in planned funding for the U.N.
-Palestinian refugee agency.
+Palestinian refugee agency, according to individuals familiar with the issue.

-That’s according to individuals familiar with a policy review into U.S. funding for the U.N.
-Relief and Works Agency, which provides aid to Palestinians in the West Bank, Gaza Strip, Jordan, Syria and Lebanon.
-The U.S. supplies nearly 30 percent of its total budget.
+The U.S. supplies nearly 30 percent of the U.N.
+Relief and Works Agency’s total budget.
+The agency provides health care, education and social services to Palestinians in the West Bank, Gaza Strip, Jordan, Syria and Lebanon.

-The individuals say the final decision could be formalized in the coming days.
+The individuals familiar with the administration’s funding review say the final decision could be formalized in the coming days.
 They were not authorized to discuss the internal deliberations and requested anonymity.

-Hundreds of thousands of Palestinians fled or were forced from their homes during the war that led to Israel’s establishment in 1948.
-Today, there are an estimated 5 million refugees and their descendants, mostly scattered across the region.
+The State Department said Friday it had no announcements to make on UNRWA funding, and UNRWA’s representative in Washington, Elizabeth Campbell, said the agency has not been informed by the administration of any final decision about its funding.
+It comes amid deepening concern over deteriorating humanitarian conditions in the West Bank and Gaza.

 Most Read Nation & World Stories